Being placed on the waiting list

 Determining your position on the waiting list

 Doctors use results of liver function tests and other factors to determine your prognosis and your place on the transplant waiting list.
 Your prognosis is sometimes called your Model for End-Stage Liver Disease (MELD) score.
 The higher your MELD score, the more dire your situation.
+Organs are allocated based on MELD scores.
 People with higher MELD scores generally are offered donated livers first.
 MELD scores range from 6 to 40.

 Waiting for a new liver

 Your wait for a donor liver could be days, or it could be months.
 Or a donor liver that's a good match for you might not become available.

 As you wait for a new liver, your doctor will treat the complications of your liver failure to make you as comfortable as possible.
 Complications of end-stage liver failure are serious, and you may be frequently hospitalized.
 If your liver deteriorates, your MELD score is updated.

 Living liver donors

 A small percentage of liver transplants are completed each year using a portion of a liver from a living donor.
 If you have a family member or friend who is willing to donate part of his or her liver to you, talk to your transplant team about this option.